 The power of Quest is that it lets you do so much.
 It has dozens of built-in functions, but you can easily create your own.

-So why would you want to use a function?
-The basic reason is because you want to do the same thing in two or more different places.
-As an example, let us say you have a room with a bench and another room with a chair, and you want the player to be able to type SIT, SIT ON BENCH and SIT ON CHAIR.
+As another example, let us say you have a room with a bench and another room with a chair, and you want the player to be able to type SIT, SIT ON BENCH and SIT ON CHAIR.
 One way would be to have a function that takes the seat as a parameter.
 You can set up a SIT command in each room that sends it the right seat depending on the room, and you can create SIT ON verbs for the chair and the bench that use the Sit function.

 So how do we create a function?
 Right-click in the left pane, and select “Add function”.
 Your new function will appear.
 Set the return type; in this case the function will not return anything, so we can leave it as “None”.
 Then you can add the parameters.